Felicito Payumo

-Felicito Payumo (born March 7, 1937) is a Filipino businessman and politician currently serving as chairman of University of Nueva Caceres–Bataan.
+Felicito Cruz Payumo (March 7, 1939 – October 20, 2025) was a Filipino businessman and politician who previously served as chairman of University of Nueva Caceres–Bataan.
 He represented the First District of Bataan in the House of Representatives of the Philippines from 1987 to 1998, and served as chairman of the Subic Bay Metropolitan Authority from 1998 to 2004 and Bases Conversion and Development Authority from 2011 to 2012, respectively.

-Biography
+Early life and career

 Born in Dinalupihan, Bataan, Payumo graduated valedictorian from the Northern Bataan Institute.
 He studied at the Ateneo de Manila University, where he completed his Bachelor of Science, Major in Economics, cum laude.
-He holds an MBA from Harvard Business School on an S.C.
+He held an MBA from Harvard Business School on an S.C.
 Johnson Scholarship.
 He completed the Executive Program for Leaders in Development at the John F. Kennedy School of Government.

 He worked in the private sector for more than twenty years, including stints at Procter and Gamble Philippines, Mobil Corporation in New York, and Engineering Equipment Incorporated, where he served as president before venturing into politics.

 As legislator, he was voted as one of "Top 10 Congressmen" from the 8th to the 10th Congress.
 He was principal author of the Build, Operate, and Transfer Law, the Philippine Economic Zone Authority (PEZA) Law, and the Act converting the military bases into special economic zones.
 He served as chairman of the Committee on Public Works during the 8th Congress and chairman of the Committee on Economic Affairs during the 9th and 10th Congress.

-Marriage and children
+Personal life and death

-He is married to Daisy Sison of Naga City.
-They have one son and four daughters.
+Payumo was married to Daisy Sison of Naga, Camarines Sur.
+They had five children.

+Payumo died in Hong Kong on October 20, 2025, at the age of 86.